DavidDock/works-of-wes-anderson/TESTING.md

 #### Results

-A user can login and logout -pass
+A user can login and logout easliy when going to the relevent page.
+Only the relevent links are visible whether the user is already logged in or not.

 ### 24 View Member Comments

+As a Site User I would like to be able to view members comments so I can see peoples opinions/appreciation for the films.

 #### Acceptance Criteria